Skip to main content

 Perhaps it's time we condense the above and simply conclude:

-there is only one theory and only only one theoretical purpose.
+there is only one theory and only one theoretical purpose.

 ~ Wald Wassermann